 During a recent interview with CBC Radio, which contacted a Facebook representative, Hansen said the social networking site representative noted they supposedly do not delete breastfeeding images.

-teachers, students, poets, religious converts and others are targeted, charged and sentenced for exercising their right to freedom of expression.
-Those who support defamation of religions law say these policies are necessary to combat
+students, poets, religious converts and others are targeted, charged and sentenced for exercising their right to freedom of expression.
+Those who support defamation of religions law say these policies are necessary to combat incitement to

 The non-binding defamation of religion resolution that has been an annual fixture at the United Nations Human Rights Council was has been passed again – but only narrowly.

 Voting in favour were 20 states, including China, Cuba and Saudi

 Arabia.
 17 — mostly Western nations — opposed, including the United States and the Netherlands.
 8 states abstained.
 (Last year the vote was 23 in favour, 11 opposed and 13 abstentions).